 Each data catalog entry is a logical representation of a physical data source or data service.

-Database operations provide access to specific data in a relational database.
+Database operations provide access to some specific data from a relational database.

 Data services give your applications broader access to data from relational databases, files, and HTTP-based data sources such as a CGI scripts, servlets, or web services—and also perform transformations.

-SQL views each represent a data service, a database operation, or a table in a relational database.
-Like tables, SQL views respond to SQL queries.
+SQL views each represent a data service, a database operation, or a table in a relational database—and like tables, SQL views respond to SQL queries.

-View generators convert provisioned or transformed data into a formatted output file in the data catalog.
+View generators can convert provisioned or transformed data into a formatted output file in the data catalog.

-Database connectors enable database operations, SQL views, and ad-hoc queries to connect to external databases.
+Database connectors enable database operations and SQL views to connect to external databases.

 File entries are links to files that exist somewhere on a file server—these can be data files, XML documents, XSLT style sheets used for data processing, and so on.